fidaa-mahboob/Financial-Record-API-MVP/README.md

 ## Minimal Viable Product: Financial Records API v1

 The Financial Recorder RESTful API stores financial data in AWS cloud.
-There will be more features added later in the following API versions after successful introduction and implementation in business envrionment.
+There will be more features added later in the following API versions see feature road map.

 ### Technology
 <ul>